Skip to main content

 What Constitutes a Voluntary Program?

-For a that collects genetic information to be compliant with GINA, it must be truly voluntary.
+For a wellness program that collects genetic information to be compliant with GINA, it must be truly voluntary.
 This concept is central to the law’s protective framework.
 A program is not considered voluntary if an employer requires participation or penalizes employees who choose not to participate.
 The regulations provide specific criteria to ensure that “voluntary” is a meaningful standard and not just a label.

 A program must meet several conditions to be considered reasonably designed and voluntary: